 The degree is quite expensive.
 It costs \$36,000 and I got a student loan to cope with this expense.
-Universities in Australia are like companies (tuitions fees from international students is one of the major resources of the country), but they also offer very good services (brand new libraries, Career advisors, sport facilities, powerful computers and IT systems).
+Universities in Australia are like companies (tuitionfees from international students are one of the major sources of funding for universities), but they also offer very good services (brand new libraries, Career advisors, sport facilities, powerful computers and IT systems).